Saurabh Bhardwaj: Political career

 Saurabh Bhardwaj won the Greater Kailash assembly constituency, defeating Ajay Kumar Malhotra, son of the senior Bharatiya Janata Party leader and incumbent Leader of Opposition V.K.
 Malhotra, by 13092 votes in the 2013 Delhi Assembly election.
 In 2015, the young AAP leader defeated Rakesh Guliya of BJP by 14,583 votes.
 Bhardwaj was a Cabinet Minister in the Arvind Kejriwal government during the 49-day tenure between 28 December 2013 and 14 February 2014.

 Bhardwaj shot to fame on 9 May, when he claimed to hack a look-alike machine similar to EVM (Electronic voting machine) allegedly used by the Election Commission.
 The AAP used the hacking by Bhardwaj to substantiate its claims of EVM tampering during recent elections.
 The Election Commission later claimed that it cannot take responsibility for any machine that is not under its own security systems and rejected the hacking attempt by Bhardwaj.

 Saurabh Bhardwaj has been appointed Chief Spokesperson for Delhi unit of AAP.

 On 28 June 2017, Bhardwaj filed a complaint to the Assembly Speaker against Bharatiya Janata Party MLA Manjinder Singh Sirsa for accusing the Delhi Petitions Committee of allegedly blackmailing officials.
 On 5 October 2024, he and some of his friends were arrested for disorderly behaviour.

 Bharadwaj lost the 2025 Delhi Legislative Assembly election from Greater Kailash to BJP's Shikha Roy by a margin of 3,188 votes.

-Money laundering case
+In March 2025, he was appointed as the President of the AAP Delhi unit.

+Legal issues

 The Enforcement Directorate (ED) raided AAP leader Saurabh Bhardwaj’s residence on August 26, 2025, over a money-laundering case linked to hospital construction irregularities.
 Searches were carried out at 13 locations across Delhi-NCR as part of the probe.
 The Aam Aadmi Party dismissed the action as politically motivated, calling the case “fake.”

+On 14 May 2026, the Delhi High Court Judge Swarana Kanta Sharma initiated criminal contempt proceedings against 06 AAP leaders, Arvind Kejriwal, Manish Sisodia, Sanjay Singh, Vinay Mishra, Durgesh Pathak and Saurabh Bharadwaj.
+She said that they had posted defamatory, contemptuous and vilifying things against her, calling it contemptuous of Court.
+On 19 May, the Delhi High Court issued notice to these leaders in the given criminal contempt proceedings.